IRC-safe jet flavour at leading power: Phenomenology

 \subsection{$b$-jet production in association with a $Z$-boson at the LHC}

 We will first consider the transverse momentum spectrum of the leading $b$-jet produced in association with a $Z$-boson (decaying to a pair of muons) at the 13 TeV LHC.
-This process was studied extensively in ref.~\cite{Behring:2025ilo} using several different IRC-safe definitions of jet flavour.
+This process was first considered through NNLO in ref.~\cite{Gauld:2020deh} and was studied extensively in ref.~\cite{Behring:2025ilo} using several different IRC-safe definitions of jet flavour.
 To facilitate a direct comparison with the results of that study, we will use an identical setup for our calculation.
-This means we will apply the following cuts:\footnote{Note that the lower invariant mass cut is erroneously listed as $77$ GeV in ref.~\cite{Behring:2025ilo} instead of $71$ GeV.} \begin{itemize} \item Both muons must satisfy $p_T(\mu) > 20$ GeV and $|y(\mu)| < 2.4$ \item $p_T(\mu\mu) > 20$ GeV and $71$ GeV $< m(\mu\mu) < 111$ GeV \item At least one flavour-modulo-2 $b$-tagged $R=0.5$ anti-$k_T$ jet with $p_T(b$-jet$) > 30$ GeV, $|y(b$-jet$)| < 2.4$ and $\Delta R(\mu,b$-jet$) > 0.5$ w.r.t.~both muons. \end{itemize} Furthermore, we will use the PDF4LHC21 PDF and $\alpha_s$ set \cite{PDF4LHCWorkingGroup:2022cjn} and use the $G_F$ scheme for the electroweak coupling, with $m_W=80.352$ GeV, $m_Z=91.1535$ GeV, $\Gamma_W=2.084$ GeV, $\Gamma_Z=2.4943$ GeV and $G_F=1.16638\cdot10^{-5}$ GeV$^{-2}$.
+This means we will work with $n_f=5$ and apply the following cuts:\footnote{Note that the lower invariant mass cut is erroneously listed as $77$ GeV in ref.~\cite{Behring:2025ilo} instead of $71$ GeV.} \begin{itemize} \item Both muons must satisfy $p_T(\mu) > 20$ GeV and $|y(\mu)| < 2.4$ \item $p_T(\mu\mu) > 20$ GeV and $71$ GeV $< m(\mu\mu) < 111$ GeV \item At least one flavour-modulo-2 $b$-tagged $R=0.5$ anti-$k_T$ jet with $p_T(b$-jet$) > 30$ GeV, $|y(b$-jet$)| < 2.4$ and $\Delta R(\mu,b$-jet$) > 0.5$ w.r.t.~both muons. \end{itemize} Furthermore, we will use the PDF4LHC21 PDF and $\alpha_s$ set \cite{PDF4LHCWorkingGroup:2022cjn} and use the $G_F$ scheme for the electroweak coupling, with $m_W=80.352$ GeV, $m_Z=91.1535$ GeV, $\Gamma_W=2.084$ GeV, $\Gamma_Z=2.4943$ GeV and $G_F=1.16638\cdot10^{-5}$ GeV$^{-2}$.
 As before, we set $m_b=4.92$ GeV.
 We will perform a 7-point scale variation around $\mu_R=\mu_F=\sqrt{m^2(\mu\mu)+p_T^2(\mu\mu)}$.
 The only difference between our calculation and the calculations of ref.~\cite{Behring:2025ilo} is the approach to flavour tagging.

 We will particularly focus on comparing our results obtained using anti-$k_T$ to results obtained using the CMP jet algorithm \cite{Czakon:2022wam}.\footnote{The original formulation of the CMP algorithm had some flaws, which were pointed out in ref.~\cite{Caola:2023wpj}.
 In that work, a modification of the algorithm was suggested to resolve these issues.
 Later, the algorithm was further modified in ref.~\cite{Behring:2025ilo}.
 We will employ this latest version of the CMP algorithm throughout this work.} This algorithm is identical to anti-$k_T$, except it modifies the distance measure for pairs of pseudojets with non-zero net flavour numbers that are equal in magnitude but opposite in sign as follows: